 The Roadmap identified several stakeholder groups to be part of the Consultation Group - civil society, indigenous peoples groups, NGO/REDD project developers, the private sector, and academic institutions.
-Furthermore, the Consultation Group was to consist of up to 10 members, and at least four members should represent civil society and indigenous peoples' groups.
+Furthermore, the Consultation Group consists of up to 10 members, amongst which at least four members should represent civil society and indigenous peoples' groups.10 while civil society was defined as sub-national NGOs as well as other community groups and organizations that were registered at the provincial level.

 The VFC members identified other stakeholder groups, namely Community Forestry (CF), Community Fishery (CFi), and Community Protected Area (CPA) groups.
 Some of the other groups were further defined and re-categorized.
-For example, NGOs were divided into two groups, international and national NGOs, while civil society was defined as sub-national NGOs as well as other community groups and organizations that were registered at the provincial level.
+For example, NGOs were divided into two groups, international and national NGOs,